ibrahimfarooq17/krispy/README.md

-# Covernomads – Demo Project
+# Krispy AI – Demo Project

 This project showcases the architecture and development patterns behind the core service of Krispy.
 It represents the core structure, modules, and coding practices used in building the system.